scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster-multidc.rst

    Node8 192.168.1.208 54.235.9.159
    Node9 192.168.1.209 54.146.228.25

-2. In each Scylla node, edit the ``scylla.yaml`` file.
+2. In each ScyllaDB node, edit the ``scylla.yaml`` file.
 See :ref:`Single Multi Data Centers Configuration Table <create-cluster-multi-config-table>` for reference.

 **U.S Data-center - 192.168.1.201**